entrecode/ec.dm-cache/readme.md

 - `dataManagerInstance` set ready datamanager.js instance to use *(required, or sdkInstace)*
 - `sdkInstance` set ready ec.sdk instance to use instead of datamanger *(required, orDataManagerInstance)*
-- `rabbitMQChannel` give a connected rabbitMQ channel connected to the publicAPI exchange
+- `rabbitMQChannel` give a connected rabbitMQ channelWrapper from amqp-connection-manager connected to the publicAPI exchange
 - `redisConfig` add redis connectivity for caching ({ active: boolean, host: string, port: number, db: number, namespace: string })
 - `appendSource` (Boolean) flag to show/hide the `dmCacheHitFrom' flag in responses *(Default: false)*
 - `cacheSize` (Integer) max number of items to be hold in each cache *(Default: 1000)*